 Polar Bear Vocabulary

 Vocabulary is a big part of this unit.
 This will help us with our writing and understanding of the text we read and listen to.

 I like to show real pictures of vocabulary words whenever I can.
-I made some picture file cards to go along with our unit.
-There is a picture on one side and the definition on the other.
-These picture file cards are used to show what a word means and then place in a tub for students to look at on their own.
+These picture file cards are a great way addition to our unit.
+There is a picture on one side and a definition on the other.
+These picture file cards are used to show what a word means.
+I keep them in a tub for my class to look at when they want to.

-In addition to reading books, we will also look are some polar bear articles and watch some short videos about polar bears.
+In addition to reading books, we will also look at some polar bear articles and watch some short videos about polar bears.